obriencj/koji-typing/README.md

 enumerations for some koji constant values.

-## Static analysis package `koji-stubs`
+## Static analysis package

-Following [PEP-561] guidelines, `koij-stubs` provides partial stub annotations for use during static analysis with tools like [MyPy].
-This package relies on the `koji_types` package definitions in order to supply accurate signatures for many of the dict-based results.
+Following [PEP-561] guidelines the packages `koij-stubs`, `koji_cli-stubs`, and `kojihub-stubs` provide partial stub annotations for use during static analysis with tools like [MyPy].
+These all rely on the `koji_types` package definitions in order to supply accurate signatures for many of the dict-based results.

 [PEP-561]: https://peps.python.org/pep-0561/